By Damian Fanelli | Photo: Epsilon/Getty Images

-In the past few years alone, we've shared popular clips of the classic Beatles song being performed by George Harrison (who wrote it) and Eric Clapton (who played on the original recording), Gary Moore, Prince, Tom Petty, Regina Spektor, Joe Walsh, Dave Grohl and Gary Clark Jr., to name just a few.
+In the past few years alone, we've shared popular clips of the classic Beatles song being performed by George Harrison (who wrote it), Eric Clapton (who played on the original recording), Gary Moore, Prince, Tom Petty, Regina Spektor, Joe Walsh, Dave Grohl and Gary Clark Jr., to name just a few.

 And now there's this: a live 2003 version of the tune by Yellow Matter Custard, featuring Paul Gilbert on some pretty astounding lead guitar.